Contracting civil engineers turn the plans of consulting civil engineers - the designers - into reality

-- capbility to work to budgets and deadlines;
+- the capability to work to budgets and deadlines

 - a flexible approach.

 Relevant summer work experience and placements can be very useful in providing a context to your job applications as well as networking opportunities.
-To find out about industrial placements contact the ICE or take a look at online resources such as Gradcracker.
+Contact the ICE to find out about industrial placements.

-Civil engineering contractors can range from small locally based firms to large multinationals.
-The names of the companies involved on a construction can be seen advertised on the site - both consulting and contracting engineers, as well as architects.
+Civil engineering contractors can range from small, locally-based firms to large multinationals.
+The names of the companies involved on a construction can be seen advertised on the site.

-These companies often cover a range of operations and have a number of smaller companies operating under their umbrella.
+These companies often cover a range of operations and have smaller companies operating under their umbrella.
 The following are just some of the areas in which they may be involved: